Modify attributes with expressions

 Expressions allow you to concatenate attributes, manipulate strings, convert data types, and more.
 Okta supports a subset of the Spring Expression Language (SpEL) functions.
 For a comprehensive list of the supported functions, see Okta Expression Language.
 All functions work in UD mappings.

 Expressions are useful for maintaining data integrity and formats across apps.
-For example, you might wish to use an email prefix as an username, bulk replace an email suffix, or populate attributes based on a combination of existing ones (e.g., displayName = lastName, firstName).
+For example, you might want to use an email prefix as an username, bulk replace an email suffix, or populate attributes based on a combination of existing ones (for example, displayName = lastName, firstName).

 - On the Okta AdminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
 Only administrators have the Administration button on the upper right side of the My Applications page.
 Console, click Directory > Profile Editor.

-- Select Mappings for the application, directory, or IDPAn acronym for Identity Provider.
+- Select Mappings for the application, directory, or identity provider (IDPAn acronym for Identity Provider.
 It is a service that manages end user accounts analogous to user directories such as LDAP and Active Directory, and can send SAML responses to SPs to authenticate end users.
-Within this scenario, the IdP is Okta..
+Within this scenario, the IdP is Okta.).

 - Enter an expression in the Choose an attribute or enter an expression field.

 - Preface the variable name(s) with the corresponding object or profile.